For Use of Firearms During Crimes of Violence

-Smith was sentenced to 168 months in prison, two years of supervised release, and ordered to pay $14,402.84 in restitution.
+Smith was sentenced to 168 months in prison, 2 years of supervised release and ordered to pay $14,402.84 in restitution.

 According to documents in the case, on January 24, 2020, Smith robbed a cellular store located in Hammond, Indiana, while armed with a firearm.
-During the robbery, Smith held employees at gunpoint and ordered them to fill up a duffel bag with cellular phones, which he took.
-Seven days later, on January 31, 2020, Smith robbed another cellular store located in Merrillville, Indiana, while armed with a firearm.
+During the robbery, Smith held employees at gunpoint, and ordered them to fill up a duffel bag with cellular phones which he took.
+Seven days later, on January 31, 2020, Smith robbed another cellular store, this one located in Merrillville, Indiana, while armed with a firearm.
 During this robbery, Smith brandished a firearm and demanded cash and cellular phones from the employees before exiting the store.